darius/elv/README.md

 the compiler, just so then you can use gdb on its C-compiled output -- as the VM has no debugger.
 OTOH you might rather make debugging nicer on the VM!
 Whatevs.

+(`older/` retains a few other files useful when compiling via ichbins instead of bootstrapping.
+Move them back to their proper places then.)